iamhrigved/brainrot.rs/README.md

 ## Documentation

-Docs are coking...
+Docs are cooking...
 In the meantime, here's a lil hello-world program!

 ```
 print "Hello, from brainrot!";